grantge/grantge/README.md

 ## I'm a QA Engineer
 - 🔭 I like Software Testing
 - 💻 I like to write code
-- 🎮 I like GameDev and Indie Games
 - 📚 I am learning new things

 ## My test automation projects